-In the first days of the offensive, 6,000 people attempted to flee Afrin to the Kurdish-controlled Sheikh Maqsoud district in Aleppo city, 50 kilometres to the south, but government checkpoints prevented them from leaving.
-Fighting continues to prevent humanitarian aid coming in from Turkey.
-Turkey declares daily victories, but according to YPG/SDF sources, Turkey advances by day and YPG retakes territory by night, inflicting heavy casualties.
+In the first days of the offensive, 6,000 people attempted to flee Afrin to the Kurdish-controlled district of Sheikh Maqsoud in Aleppo city, 50 kilometres to the south, but government checkpoints prevented them from leaving, while Turkey banned humanitarian aid coming in from Turkey.
+Daily, Turkey declared victories, but according to YPG/SDF sources, Turkey advanced by day and YPG retook territory by night, inflicting heavy casualties.
 For instance, a fourth YPG counter-offensive on January 28 led to YPG re-taking the strategic mountain of Bursayam and after Turkey claimed to have taken four villages, YPG retook two of them.
 On February 17, Firat News reported that Turkey controlled 37 villages on five fronts, all within five kilometres of the border, but fighting continued in and around each deserted village.

-On January 24, and twice more by early February, Turkish airstrikes hit the edge of Nissan 17 Dam (also known as Maydanki Dam), 10 kilometres from Afrin city.
+On January 24, and twice more by early February, Turkish airstrikes hit the edge of Nissan 17 Dam (known locally as Maydanki Dam), 10 kilometres from Afrin city.
 The dam provides water and electricity to the district.
-Airstrikes also caused extensive damage to a 1300 BCE Aramean neo-Hittite temple in Ain Dara, known for its winged lions and sphinxes and giant footprints of the Hittite sun god, and also targeted the remains of a city built by one of Alexander the Great's generals in the Shera district, but Turkey denies it is targeting archaeological sites.
+Airstrikes caused extensive damage to a 1300 BCE Aramean neo-Hittite temple in Ain Dara, known for its winged lions and sphinxes and giant footprints of the Hittite sun god and the remains of a city built by one of Alexander the Great's generals in the Shera district, as well as ancient Yezidi shrines were also hit, but Turkey denies it was targeting archaeological sites.

-In the last days of January, Turkish warplanes targeted the surrounds of Rajo and Jinderes as well as the Kurdistan Region of Iraq (KRI).
-Turkish government sources claim the airstrikes in the KRI killed 49 PKK 'terrorists'.
+In the last days of January, Turkish warplanes targeted the surrounds of Rajo and Jinderes (as well as the Kurdistan Region of Iraq, where Turkish government sources claimed 49 PKK 'terrorists' were killed).
 Yet eleven days into the offensive, Turkey had only captured three percent of all villages and no towns.
-On February 1, footage emerged showing Turkish militants stripping and mutilating the body of a YPJ (female) fighter, accompanied by shouts of 'Allah Akbar'.
-On February 2, Turkish Prime Minister Binali Yildirum accused the YPG of launching 82 rockets into Kilis and Hatay, claiming these killed five civilians and injured more than one hundred.
-The next day, two Turkish soldiers were killed and five injured in a mortar attack on a Turkish checkpoint in Hatay.
-The SDF denied it instigated these cross border attacks.
+On February 1, footage emerged showing Turkish militants shouting 'Allah Akbar' while stripping and mutilating the body of a YPJ (female) fighter.
+The next day, Turkish Prime Minister Binali Yildirum accused the YPG of launching 82 rockets into Kilis and Hatay, claiming that these killed five civilians and injured more than one hundred.
+On February 3, two Turkish soldiers were killed and five injured in a mortar attack on a Turkish checkpoint in Hatay.
+The SDF denied it had instigated any of these cross border attacks.

-From February 9, Turkey systematically targeted infrastructure including drinking water pumping stations, water treatment facilities, schools (depriving 50,000 children of an education), mosques, dams, roads, food depots, health centres and communication towers, having already banned journalists and aid workers from entering Afrin.
+Map of Turkey's assault on Afrin in the Aleppo governorate of Syria workers from entering Afrin.
 After Turkey bombed a water treatment plant on February 10 - 11, even the UN called on Turkey to cease attacking Afrin.
 The YPG continued to fight back.
 Fars News Agency and Firat News reported that on the weekend of February 10 - 11, YPG struck the Turkish army's defence lines in Azaz destroying a main position, four tanks, a depot of arms and ammunition and killing five Turkish soldiers, in addition to repelling four attacks inside Afrin that involved killing 23 Turkish soldiers and Turkey-backed militants.
 On February 16, YPG destroyed nine tanks and armoured vehicles.
 By this time 60,000 people had been displaced, Turkey controlled one town (Bulbul) and 23 villages, or seven percent of all villages, and had advanced within three kilometres of Jinderes.